What Catholics Should Do During Lent

 Dr. Edward Wotycha

-The Basic Needs Committee assists the needy from within Nativity Parish and around Eastern Monmouth County with the essentials of daily living such as meals, housing, utilities, and medical care.
-The Committee also collects items wanted by our soldiers and sailors and mails these items to locations around the world.
+The Basic Needs Committee assists the needy from within Nativity Parish and around Eastern Monmouth County with the essentials of daily living such as meals, housing, utilities, and medical expenses.
+The Committee also collects items wanted by our soldiers and sailors and mails them to locations around the world.

-• $13,600 in support for Covenant House, Caregiver Volunteers of Central Jersey, Big Brothers Big Sisters and HABcore.
+• $19,415 to support Covenant House, Caregiver Volunteers of Central Jersey, Big Brothers Big Sisters, Catholic Charities, Mercy Center and HABcore programs.

 In addition, we:

-• Prepared meals served to over nine hundred individuals at Lunch Break.
+• Prepared meals for over 1,200 individuals at Lunch Break.

-• Prepared and distributed holiday food baskets to over 110 families.
+• Prepared and distributed holiday food baskets to over 100 local families.

-• Provided Christmas gifts for seniors in nursing homes.
+• Provided over 130 Christmas gifts for seniors in local nursing homes.

 January 23: Fighting Climate Change at Home Presentation